 The present document aims at complementing the Roadmap on specific issues that may need special consideration for the environmental releases of LM mosquitoes.
 It focuses mainly on Paragraphs 8 (a) and (e) of Annex III.

-The present Guidance Document also provides additional information that may contribute to better understanding the issue and help regulators to conduct risk assessment in the particular case of . the environmental release of LM mosquitoes.
+The present Guidance Document also provides additional information that may contribute to better understanding the issue and help regulators to conduct risk assessment in the particular case of the environmental release of LM mosquitoes.

-For each topic of this document, reference will be made to which step of Annex III it refers to.
+Reference will be made for each topic of this document to which step of Annex III it refers.
 Suggestions for supporting bibliographies are also provided through links to web pages in the Biosafety Clearing House.

 This is intended to be a “living document” that will be shaped and improved with time as new experience becomes available and new developments in the field of applications of LMOs occur, as and when mandated by the Parties to the Protocol.
 A similar sentence should be added in the other guidance documents.